opensafely-core/ehrql/docs/how-to/test-dataset-definition.md

 2. Specify test data and expectations
 3. Run tests

+We also have [a video explainer](https://www.youtube.com/watch?v=cppkQMR9hJ0) of this feature.

 ## Example dataset definition

 First, we're creating a dataset definition with the following specifications: